aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to PPSM within C++ Applications" h2="Convert XSLFO to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XSLFO to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XSLFO to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert XSLFO to PPSM?</h2>

+XSLFO (XSL Formatting Objects) is a markup language for XML document formatting which is used to define the layout of a document.
+It is used to describe the look and feel of a document.
+PPSM (PowerPoint Show) is a presentation file format used by Microsoft PowerPoint.
+It is used to store a presentation in a single file.
+Converting XSLFO to PPSM is beneficial for C++ developers as it allows them to integrate XSLFO to PPSM conversion feature inside their C++ applications.

+<h2>How Aspose.Total Helps for XSLFO to PPSM Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that provides a wide range of features for C++ developers.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ is a powerful PDF processing API that enables developers to export XSLFO to PPTX.
+Aspose.Slides for C++ is a powerful presentation processing API that enables developers to convert PPTX to PPSM.
+Both APIs come under Aspose.Total for C++ package.

+Therefore, C++ developers can easily integrate XSLFO to PPSM conversion feature inside their C++ applications by using Aspose.Total for C++.
+It provides a simple and efficient way to export XSLFO to PPTX and then convert PPTX to PPSM.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features for C++ developers.
+It is a great choice for C++ developers who want to add XSLFO to PPSM conversion feature inside their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}